SomeRanDev/reflaxe/README.md

 public var fileOutputType: BaseCompilerFileOutputType = FilePerClass;

 // -------------------------------------------------------
-// This string is appended to the filename for each output file. public var fileOutputExtension: String = ".hxoutput";
+// This String is appended to the filename for each output file. public var fileOutputExtension: String = ".hxoutput";

 // -------------------------------------------------------